dbmurray/darraghmurray-web/content/post/2021-07-13-the-land-is-a-map/index.markdown

 categories: [Tableau]
 tags: [Tableau]
 ---
-Some quickfire reflections on being awarded Viz of the Day: The Land is A Map

-Last week I was fortunate enough to be awarded my first ever Tableau's 'Viz of the Day' (or VOTD).
+Last week I was fortunate enough to be [awarded my first ever 'Viz of the Day'](https://public.tableau.com/en-us/gallery/land-map-place-names-indigenous-australian-origin?tab=viz-of-the-day&type=viz-of-the-day) (or VOTD).

-If you don't have a clue about what I'm talking about, Tableau - the purveyor of fine data visualisation software - regularly select a visualisation from the community to showcase most weekdays.
+If you don't have a clue about what I'm talking about, Tableau - the purveyor of fine data visualisation software - regularly [select a visualisation from the community to showcase most weekdays](https://public.tableau.com/en-us/gallery/?tab=viz-of-the-day&type=viz-of-the-day).
 Typically, VOTD often showcases an interesting new technique or visualisations that provide information on current news or relevant historical events or generates fascinating new insights.

 In the case of my visualisation - The Land is a Map - it fell squarely in the latter category.
 This visualisation is essentially a map of places within Australia that have, or are derived from, the language and culture of Indigenous Australians.